Maria Bauza, MIT PhD Candidate

 I develop algorithms that make robots more reactive through accurate feedback.
 In my work, I have studied both the power of closed-loop control in frictional systems and the capabilities of high-resolution tactile sensing for manipulation tasks, such as grasping and localization.
 My goal is to make robots highly reactive and dexterous at manipulation by effectively leveraging real-time tactile and visual feedback.
 MIT News

-Here you can find some of my recent projects as PhD, and work that I did during my undergraduate studies.
+Here you can find some of my projects as PhD student, and work done during my undergraduate studies.

 Tactile Localization and Mapping

 Shape reconstruction and object localization using a vision-based tactile sensor, GelSlim.

 Tactile regrasping using a high-resolution tactile second to improve grasp stability.
 Best Poster Award

 at ICRA 2018 workshop on Active touch for perception and interaction.

 Graph Element Networks

 Adaptive, structured computation and memory.

 We present a large high-quality on planar pushing that includes RGB-D video and extense object variability.